verklegarden/schnorr-on-evm/ERC.md

 Schnorr signature schemes exist in many different flavors.
 This Schnorr signature scheme chooses the signature to be `(s, R)` instead of `(e, R)` for closer behavior to Bitcoin’s BIP-340.
 Note that eventhough the signature is verified via `Rₑ`, it is still defined via `R` to ensure forward compatibility with Schnorr schemes based on aggregated public keys.

 Additionally this Schnorr scheme is _key prefixed_ to protect against "related-key attacks" meaning the public key is prefixed to the challenge hash `e`.
-Note that instead of prefixing the key in affine coordinate, the public key’s `x` coordinate and `y` coordinate’s parity are used to potentially reduce EVM memory expansion costs.
+Note that instead of prefixing the key in affine coordinate, the public key’s `x` coordinate and `y` coordinate’s parity are used to potentially reduce EVM storage and memory costs.

+### Signature Malleability

+While Schnorr signatures as specified in this document are not malleable due to the definition of `s`, great care must be taken during verification to ensure a Schnorr signatures `s ∊ [1, Q)`.
+Note that this issue is mentioned explicitly due to Solidity's weak type system and the expectation of most implementation using type `uint256` for the `s` variable.

+### Rogue Key Attacks

+Rogue key attacks are a serious concern for Schnorr multisignature and threshold signature schemes where a subset of malicious participants use public keys computed as functions of public keys from honest participants allowing them to produce forgeries for the total set of public keys[^4].

+Rogue key attacks can be prevented via a knowledge of secret key (KOSK) assumption, i.e. requiring participants to prove knowledge of the secret key during public key registration, or non-trivial public key aggregation schemes[^4][^5].

+### Wagner's Birthday Attack

+Another serious concern for multisignature and threshold signature schemes is Wagner's birthday attack, where malicious participants can manipulate a final aggregated nonce used for signing by submitting rogue nonces[^6].

+Wagner's birthday attack can be prevents via either introducing an additional _nonce commitment_ communication round in the scheme or non-trivial nonce aggregation schemes[^5][^6].

 ## Test Cases